tobiasfremming/phishing/Readme.md

 By using ntnuPhishing, you agree to only use it for educational and research purposes within legally authorized environments.
 Unauthorized use of this tool is against the law and against our terms.

+The task is to retrieve a fake password from my teacher.
+This is the mail I sent to trick my teacher:

+Hello [Name]!

+I hope you are well.
+I am going phishing in Lofoten next Friday and was wondering if you could teach my class in the course IIK6520 in Basic cyber- and information security for one lecture on Friday.
+As a thank you I will bring back some fresh cods and trouts for you, depending on what kind of phish I am able to catch.

+Here is a link to the plan for the lecture on Friday.
+You can also see the time table and see if you are free at that time phishing-liart.vercel.app

+Thank you so much.
+Best regards - [name]